The Intelligence Layer

 Your Best People Are Drowning

-in the Wrong Work
+in Coordination Work

 If You Run a Small Business